nschaden/VersaGrid/README.md

 ```

 ### afterinit
-*Default: function() { grid.children().show(); }*
+*Default: function() {}*

-Because the number and complexity of elements onscreen is unknown, not to mention the processing speed of different browsers, the time needed to process and render the grid on page load can vary.
-In many instances, this can cause a "flash" of the non styled grid before the proper styling slides into place.
-To avoid this, items by default should be hidden (display: none in CSS).
-Once calcuations are finished, a single function is called, afterinit, that by default just shows the grid items with the common jQuery 'show' function.
-If there's a preferred loading technique, this function can be overridden.
-For example, one might want to fade in elements with 'function() { $(<select items).fadeIn(); }'
+After VersaGrid is completely done with its loading process, it's possible to call an additional callback function to perform some other action.
+This is left off by default.

 ### basewidth
 *Default: not provided*

 If this is provided, the normally calculated "base" width is ignored and instead this is set as the base/max width of any element.

+### displaymethod
+*Default: 'show'*

+After VersaGrid is done with its calculations an action is performed to display the finished items.
+By default, the plugin assumes that all item elements are hidden (see above documentation), and utilizes jQuery's simple show() method to reveal them to the user.
+There are other display methods other than a standard reveal: 'fadeSlow' and 'fadeFast' fade in content in 800ms or 200ms respectively, and 'none' performs no display actions at all.

 ### forcespan
-*Default: true*
+*Default: false*

 When this boolean is set to true, inner elements of item are automatically stretched/reduced in size to ensure they always cover the edges of each item (note the original aspect ratio is always preserved) giving a cleaner look.
-However, any sort of auto spanning can cause inner elements to be a bit soft, so this can be set to false; the inner elements will be centered but not resized.
+However, any sort of auto spanning can often cause inner elements to be a bit soft, so this is set to false by default; the inner elements will be centered but not resized. *Important note:* when forcespan is false, the smallestbasewidth is ignored.

 ### idealaspect
 *Default: not provided*